SomeCodecat/Simple-iDRAC-Interface/README.md

 # Want to use both versions?

-Download sii.bat and set the path to the folder containing both files.

-Start the [Nocolor] version with the -nocolor or -n flag.
+Start the [Nocolor] version with the -nocolor or -n flag when executing sii.bat.